spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ### Set permissions for notebook users

-If you want to give your users only access to notebook feature using local Jupyter notebook or local JupyterLab instance, you can use the following policy
+If you want to give your users access to the notebook feature using local Jupyter notebooks or a JupyterLab instance, you can use the following policy:

 ```json
 {